Last Update: June 23, 2016

 - 3 How to Recover From Identity Theft

 Now, before we get started with the list, there’s one question to cover…

 How Do You Prevent Identity Theft?

-To protect yourself further, check out Elite Personal Finance’s insane list of 100 WAYS to prevent identity theft from crushing you!
+Check out our insane list of 100 WAYS to prevent identity theft from crushing you!

 100 Ways You Can Prevent Identity Theft